SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/sharing-and-perm.md

-## Consuming Tenand Admin Sharing Configuration Settings
+## Consuming Tenant Admin Sharing Configuration Settings

 By default, SharePoint Embedded app sharing configuration will be the same as consuming tenant sharing configuration.
 For example, if the consuming Tenant has been configured to disable sharing to Guest users, then your SharePoint Embedded application won’t be able to add Guest Users to the Container roles or grant them additive permissions.